Arksine/katapult/README.md

 # CanBoot
- Bootloader for STM32F0/1 MCUs
+ Bootloader for ARM Cortex-M MCUs

- This bootloader is designed for CAN nodes to be used with [Klipper](https://github.com/Klipper3d/klipper).
+ This bootloader was initially designed for CAN nodes to be used with [Klipper](https://github.com/Klipper3d/klipper).
 The bootloader itself makes use of Klipper's hardware abstraction layer, stripped down to keep the footprint minimal.
-Currently the bootloader reserves 8 KiB of space.
+In addition to CAN, CanBoot now supports USB and UART interfaces.

-In addition to CANBUS, CanBoot now supports USB and UART interfaces.
+Currently lpc176x and stm32 MCUs are supported.
+CAN support is currently limited to stm32 F-series devices.

-Currently STM32F103, STM32F042, and STM32F072 boards are supported.
+CanBoot is licensed under the [GNU GPL v3](/LICENSE).

 ## Building